sRassmann/YODA/README.md

 So, basically, YODA is a diffusion model (DM), which, however, also allows for single-step sampling just like a regression model (RM).
 In fact, training RMs is just as powerful.
-Turns out, unless for whichever reason, realistic noise is required, regression sampling is not only faster but also more accurate than DM sampling including in several tested downstream tasks
+It turns out that, unless for whichever reason, realistic noise is required, regression sampling is not only faster but also more accurate than DM sampling including in several tested downstream tasks
 (unless drawing and averaging $N_\text{Ex} \gg 1$ samples, which of course further exacerbates the required computational force).

 <p align="center">